Abiodun Essiet

 Abiodun Essiet (born 3 January 1986) is a Nigerian nurse, gender rights activist, community development worker, and politician.
 She currently serves as the senior special assistant to the president of Nigeria, Bola Tinubu, on Community Engagement.

+Esssiet was congratulated by President Tinubu on her 40th birthday and commended for her dedication to duty and efforts in engaging communities in the North-Central, listening to their concerns and taking the message of Renewed Hope to the grassroots, the stratum where it matters most.

 Early life and education

 Abiodun Essiet was born in Oyo Town, Oyo State, Nigeria, and grew up in Ibadan.
 She attended Ifeoluwa Nursery and Primary School and later Queens School, Ibadan, for her junior secondary education.
 She completed her secondary education at United Missionary Comprehensive College, Molete, Ibadan, where she obtained her Senior Secondary School Certificate in 2002.

 Essiet earned a Bachelor of Science in Nursing (BNSC) Degree from the Ladoke Akintola University of Technology (LAUTECH), Ogbomosho, Osun State.
 In 2016, she obtained a master's degree in public health from the College of Medicine, University of Ibadan.
 She also holds a Diploma in Development Leadership and a Certificate in Community Development Leadership and Peace Building from Coady International Institute, Canada.

 In 2025, she obtained a Doctor of Philosophy (PhD) in International Development from the University of International Business and Economics, Beijing.